Establishing an effective care plan

 Before you get down to the nitty gritty of your care plan, the following points can help you to develop a clear idea of what their needs are and what solutions you can help to instigate:

 1. Start by observing them in their environment at home to determine what a normal daily routine would be for them.
 You can make note of any tasks that you feel they could benefit from some help with and where some jobs should be avoided completely.
-While a walk in shower can help those who struggle to bathe, without these facilities you could be concerned about their safety when in the bathroom alone.
+While a walk in bath or shower can help those who struggle to bathe, without these facilities you could be concerned about their safety when in the bathroom alone.

 2. Discuss your findings and draw up a list of tasks that you both agree require help.
 You can always modify and add to these later but removing these initial barriers is important for their personal safety.